lee2sman/p4va-spring2019/Week2/README.md

 }
 ```

+## When to use an if statement or for loop

+ **If you are testing whether something is true**

+When you are asking a question, use an if statement.

+Examples: Is my ball off screen?
+Is the color black?

+**If you need to make lots of things, use a for a loop**

+Examples: I need 300 circles.

 ## Events

 An event is something your web browser does or something the user of your software does which indicates interaction.
 Examples are pressing a mouse button, dragging the cursor across the screen or pressing a key. p5.js gives a number of built-in functions to make it easier to work with events.